 Sales teams are adjusting their strategies with multiple approaches, from commission rate adjustments and quota modifications to shifts in sales roles and changes in territory coverage.
 Monitoring sales performance may seem like a daunting task in the midst of these adjustments – so where do you start?

 Prepare to support or lead discussions about making changes to the sales strategy or sales goals by considering potential scenarios and how to model them.
-Best-of-breed SPM solutions provide the modeling capabilities to help identify the best approaches to address the anticipated challenges to sales performance and sales compensation.
+Best-of-breed SPM solutions provide the modeling capabilities to help identify the best approaches to address the anticipated challenges in the sales forecasting process.

-Modeling various scenarios will help you address the following questions and assess the impact:
+Modeling various scenarios during your sales forecasting process will help you address the following questions and assess the impact:

 - What is the anticipated impact on our cost of sales?